turbot/steampipe-plugin-kubernetes/docs/index.md

   # Specify a context other than the current one.
   # config_context = "minikube"

-  # List of custom resources that will be created as dynamic tables
+  # List of custom resources that will be created as dynamic tables.
-  # No dynamic tables will be created if this arg is empty or not set
+  # No dynamic tables will be created if this arg is empty or not set.
-  # Wildcard based searches are supported
+  # Wildcard based searches are supported.

   # For example:
   #  - "*" matches all custom resources available